 There has never been a better time to join the ETA.
 Membership benefits include ticket discounts and priority booking as well as free access to our highly popular Meet the Cast parties.
-These opportunities to meet the stars have seen Sir Peter Hall, Juliet and Hayley Mills, Greta Scacchi, Tom Conti, Nigel Havers, Penelope Keith, Felicity Kendal, Simon Callow, Susie Blake, Shane Richie and Jessie Wallace in our midst, all happy to chat in an informal atmosphere.
+These opportunities to meet the stars have seen Hugh Dennis, Lesley Garrett, David Haigh, Samantha Womack, Juliet and Hayley Mills, Greta Scacchi, Tom Conti, Nigel Havers, Penelope Keith, Felicity Kendal, Simon Callow, Susie Blake, Shane Richie and Jessie Wallace in our midst, all happy to chat in an informal atmosphere.

 If you share a love of the theatre and are not already a member, we hope you are persuaded to join us!

-Following a major restoration in the summer of 2011, the stunning Victorian auditorium has been returned to its original splendour and the front-of-house, café and bars have a contemporary feel.
+Following a recent major restoration, the stunning Victorian auditorium has been returned to its original splendour and the front-of-house, café and bars have a contemporary feel.

 Originally the New Theatre and Opera House, the Everyman was designed by Frank Matcham and is the oldest auditorium of his still in theatrical use.
 His theatres are valued for their practicality, with good views provided to the audience, whilst being richly decorated with carvings, plasterwork and paintings.
 The theatre was opened in 1891 by the most famous actress of the era, Lily Langtry.

-Over the years the Everyman has continued to attract the stars of the day, welcoming Sir John Gielgud, Sir Laurence Olivier, Stephen Berkoff, William Gaunt, Vanessa Redgrave, Alison Steadman, Timothy West and those mentioned above at ETA Meet the Cast parties.
-Laughter has been provided by Michael McIntyre, Al Murray, Russell Kane, David Baddiel, Punt and Dennis, and Chris Ramsey.
+Over the years the Everyman has continued to attract the stars of the day, welcoming Sir Ian McKellen, Sir John Gielgud, Sir Laurence Olivier, Stephen Berkoff, William Gaunt, Vanessa Redgrave, Alison Steadman, Timothy West, Sir Peter Hall and those mentioned above at ETA Meet the Cast parties.
+Laughter has been provided by Michael McIntyre, Al Murray, Russell Kane, David Baddiel, Griff Rhys Jones, Punt and Dennis, and Chris Ramsey.